-Walmart’s stakeholders influence the strategic direction of the company.
+Walmart’s stakeholders influence the strategic direction of the company’s corporate social responsibility programs.
 These stakeholders are the people or groups that the business affects directly or indirectly.
-Thus, they exert pressure on Walmart’s business to push the company to consider their interests.
-With its large organizational size and global scope of operations, Walmart has many stakeholders.
+They exert pressure on Walmart’s business to push the company to consider their interests regarding sustainability, environmental impact, human resource management practices, and business ethics.
+With its large organizational size and global scope of operations, the big-box retailer has many stakeholders.
 However, only some stakeholders have a significant impact on the company.
 To understand the dynamics of the relationship between stakeholders and the business, managers must identify these stakeholders and their interests.
-Walmart can use such information to guide decisions to achieve a satisfactory leadership position in stakeholder management.
+Walmart uses such information to guide decisions to achieve a satisfactory leadership position in stakeholder management.

 Walmart’s Stakeholder Groups

 Walmart’s stakeholders can be grouped based on their shared interests.
 These stakeholder groups also have different levels of priority, based on the company’s beliefs and policies.
 The following are the main stakeholder groups considered in Walmart’s corporate social responsibility strategy, arranged according to the company’s priorities:

 Investors are the stakeholder group with Walmart’s highest priority, while suppliers have the lowest priority in the company’s corporate social responsibility strategy.
 Nonetheless, all these stakeholder groups are considered in the company’s decision-making processes.
 Walmart’s prioritization of its stakeholders is similar to those of many businesses, with investors usually getting the top priority in governance and corporate citizenship efforts.